singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - HBase and Cassandra are similar wide-column databases.
 - Supports HBase API
 - Bigtable tables are **sparse**.
 A column doesn't take up any space in a row that doesn't use the column
+- When you create a Cloud Bigtable instance and cluster, your choice of SSD or HDD storage for the cluster is permanent.
+If you need to convert an existing HDD cluster to SSD, or vice-versa, you can export the data from the existing instance and import the data into a new instance.
 - Data Replication: Replications is copying data across multiple regions to increase durability.
 Just add another cluster and it will be possible to replicate the data.
 - No downtime for cluster resize.
 - Clusters can be configured on number of nodes, SSD or HDD, Regional or Zone etc.